-- Siemens SIMATIC Manager V 5.3 SP3 or higher and SIMATIC NET are installed. - With the hardware configuration the CP was assigned with IP address data by the properties.

-parameter directly in the connection dialog.
+- Siemens SIMATIC Manager V 5.3 SP3 or higher and SIMATIC NET are installed. - With the hardware configuration the CP was assigned with IP address data by the properties. - Every station outside of the recent project must be configured as replacement objects like e.g. Siemens "SIMATIC S5" or "other station" or with the object "In unknown project".
+When creating a connection you may also choose the partner type "unspecified" and set the required remote parameter directly in the connec-